Documents include a Delivery Status, to indicate if a document has been sent to a client, or to indicate that a document has been received.

 - Select one or more documents in a list to mark as sent.
 Refer to Selecting Documents in a List in Using the Documents Lists.

 - Click the Delivery button in the toolbar.
 Or for a single document, right-click and select Delivery from the toolbar pop-up menu (refer to Using the Document Action Tool Bar).

 - You can also add any Notes, up to 750 characters.
 This is useful when sent by Courier or Express Post to record the courier ID or a tracking number.

 This changes the Delivery Status of the document to "Sent".
 It also sets the Sent On to the current date and time.

 Any Notes entered display with the method in the Delivery Method column.
-This can be displayed in Documents and Client - Documents list using the Mail Register - Sent view.
+This can be displayed in the Documents and Client - Documents lists using the Mail Register - Sent view.
 Refer to Emails Sent, Received and Draft and Mail Register Views.

 Marking that a Document has been Received